 The Institute for Ethical AI in Education

 The IEAIED will work to develop frameworks and mechanisms to help ensure that the use of AI across education is designed and deployed ethically.
-Our strategic ambition is to enable the UK to be a world leader in ethical AI for education.
-We aim to do this by engaging with a wide range of stakeholders to develop a code of practice that protects the vulnerable and disadvantaged and maximises the benefits of AI across society.
+We are achieving this by engaging with a wide range of stakeholders to develop a code of practice that protects the vulnerable and disadvantaged and maximises the benefits of AI across society.

 To maximise the benefit that AI could bring to education, we must ensure that AI technologies, practices and proponents are aligned with the moral values and ethical principles of a ‘Good AI Society’ (Floridi, 2018).
 Ethics must be ‘designed in’ to every aspect of AI in education and training from the inception of an idea for an AI product or service to the scaled adoption of that AI within society.
 Educational institutions and practitioners are responsible for the pedagogical, emotional, physical and moral wellbeing of their students, employees, and the ethical context of these responsibilities with respect to the fast-approaching AI revolution needs much more careful attention.